Logo

 • Once Google Sign-In is enabled, Google will automatically create the necessary credentials in the Developer Console.
 Please note that there is no need to add the generated google-services.json file into your Ionic project.

-• Important!
-Make sure you execute the keytool steps as explained in Google's documentation to get the Debug signing certificate SHA-1 or the authentication will fail.
+• Make sure you execute the keytool steps as explained in Google's documentation to get the Debug signing certificate SHA-1 or the authentication will fail.

 • Authentication on Android will use the accounts signed in on the user's device.

-Before we start, I want to remember you that you can download for free the code of this ionic project by clicking the GET THE CODE button from the beginning of the page.
+Before we start, I want to remember you that you can download for free the code of this Ionic project by clicking the GET THE CODE button from the beginning of the page.

-After you have done all the above configurations, it’s time to install the plugin into your ionic framework app.
+After you have done all the above configurations, it's time to install the plugin into your Ionic framework app.
 Follow these steps to get this done:

 • Using your terminal window, go to your Ionic app folder